 The federal Uniform Relocation Act (Public Law 91-646) and the California Relocation Act (Chapter 16, Section 7260 et seq. of the Government Code) and related laws and regulations contain specific requirements that govern both land acquisition and relocation.
-All real property to be acquired will be appraised to determine its fair market value before an offer is made to each property owner.
+All real property to be acquired would be appraised to determine its fair market value before an offer is made to each property owner.
 Minimum relocation payments are detailed in the laws, and include moving and search payments for businesses.
 For purposes of the relocation acts, parking lots are considered businesses.

-The City and County of San Francisco and the Transbay Joint Powers Authority will provide information, assistance and payments to all displaced businesses in accordance with these laws and regulations.
+The City and County of San Francisco and JPB would provide information, assistance and payments to all displaced businesses in accordance with these laws and regulations.